3-inch/50-caliber gun: Cold War anti-aircraft gun

-During the final year of the Second World War, it was found that multiple hits from Oerlikon 20 mm cannon and Bofors 40 mm guns were often unable to shoot down high-speed Japanese kamikaze aircraft at short ranges before they hit Allied ships; the 3"/50 caliber gun was adopted as a more powerful replacement for these weapons.
+During the final year of the Second World War, it was found that multiple hits from Oerlikon 20 mm cannon and Bofors 40 mm guns were often unable to shoot down high-speed Japanese kamikaze aircraft at short ranges before they hit Allied ships; the 3-inch/50-caliber gun was adopted as a more powerful replacement for these weapons.

-The 3"/50 caliber gun (Mark 22) was a semiautomatic anti-aircraft weapon with a power-driven automatic loader and was fitted as single and twin mounts.
-The single mount was to be exchanged for a twin 40 mm antiaircraft gun mount, and the twin 3”/50 for a quadruple 40 mm mount, on Essex-class aircraft carriers, and Allen M. Sumner and Gearing-class destroyers.
+The 3-inch/50-caliber gun (Mark 22) was a semiautomatic anti-aircraft weapon with a power-driven automatic loader and was fitted as single and twin mounts.
+The single mount was to be exchanged for a twin 40 mm antiaircraft gun mount, and the twin 3-inch/50 for a quadruple 40 mm mount, on Essex-class aircraft carriers, and Allen M. Sumner and Gearing-class destroyers.
 Although intended as a one-for-one replacement for the 40 mm mounts, the new 3 in mounts were heavier than expected, and on most ships, the mounts could only replace Bofors guns on a two-for-three basis.
 The mounts were of the dual purpose, open-base-ring type and the right and left gun assemblies were identical.
 The mounts used a common power drive that could train at a rate of 30 degrees/second and elevate from 15 degrees to 85 degrees at a rate of 24 degrees/second.
 The cannon was fed automatically from an on-mount magazine which was replenished by two loaders on each side of the cannon.

-With proximity fuze and fire-control radar, a twin 3"/50 mount firing 50 rounds per minute per barrel was considered more effective than a quad Bofors 40 mm gun against subsonic aircraft, but relatively ineffective against supersonic jets and cruise missiles.
+With proximity fuze and fire-control radar, a twin 3-inch/50 mount firing 50 rounds per minute per barrel was considered more effective than a quad Bofors 40 mm gun against subsonic aircraft, but relatively ineffective against supersonic jets and cruise missiles.
 Destroyers that were modernized during the Fleet Rehabilitation and Modernization (FRAM) program of the 1960s had their 3 in guns removed.
-Experimentation with an extended range variant (3"/70 Mark 26 gun) was abandoned as shipboard surface-to-air missiles were developed.
-The United States Navy considered contemporary 5"/38 caliber guns and 5"/54 caliber Mark 42 guns more effective against surface targets.
-In 1992, the 3"/50 caliber main battery on USCGC Storis was removed and was supposedly the last 3"/50 caliber gun in service aboard any US warship, although US Navy Charleston-class amphibious cargo ships retained their forward mounts until USS El Paso (LKA-117) was decommissioned in 1994.
+Experimentation with an extended range variant the fully automatic 3"/70 Mark 26 gun was abandoned as shipboard surface-to-air missiles were developed.
+The United States Navy considered contemporary 5-inch/38-caliber guns and 5-inch/54-caliber Mark 42 guns more effective against surface targets.
+In 1992, the 3-inch/50-caliber main battery on USCGC Storis was removed and was supposedly the last 3-inch/50-caliber gun in service aboard any US warship, although US Navy Charleston-class amphibious cargo ships retained their forward mounts until USS El Paso (LKA-117) was decommissioned in 1994.
 The gun is still in service on warships of the Philippine Navy.

-The 17 Asheville-class gunboats mounted a single 3"/50 Mk 34 as their primary armament.
+The 17 Asheville-class gunboats mounted a single 3-inch/50 Mk 34 as their primary armament.